-How to create a custom PayPal buy now button
+How to customize your PayPal buy now button

 If you’ve chosen PayPal to get paid online, the way the default Buy Now button looks might not look so great on your sales page.
-In this tutorial, I’m showing you how to create a custom PayPal button, both for when you’re using a page builder as well as when you need to use HTML and CSS, e.g. to use buttons in an email.
+In this tutorial, I’m showing you how to create a custom PayPal button, for your website using a page builder as well as when you need to use HTML and CSS, e.g. to use buttons in an email.
+You will also be able to change the PayPal button text if you follow these steps.
+At the bottom of this post, I’m sharing examples of how you can create your own button style with CSS.

 You’ll need to set up a product (which can be anything as long as it has a name and a price).
 To do so, go to Manage Buttons under Seller tools.
 If you don’t have Seller Tools, you may have to change your PayPal account to a business account.
 Then click Create New Button (or update an existing one by using the Action dropdown for existing buttons).